Adedipupo/Adedipupo/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...
-Creating a new Docker Image for my application
+- 🔭 I’m currently working on ...Docker
 - 🌱 I’m currently learning ...Cloud Computing
 - 👯 I’m looking to collaborate on ...DevOps related projects
 - 🤔 I’m looking for help with ...
 Kubenetes Engine
 - 💬 Ask me about ...
 React.js,Node.js,GCP
 - 📫 How to reach me: ...twitter : @otunbadipo1
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...I love Cookies
+- ⚡ Fun fact: ...I love Cakes